-Intermittent, low-carbohydrate diets more successful than standard dietingDecember 9th, 2011 in Health
+Intermittent, low-carbohydrate diets more successful than standard dietingDecember 9, 2011 in Medicine & Health / Health

 An intermittent, low-carbohydrate diet was superior to a standard, daily calorie-restricted diet for reducing weight and lowering blood levels of insulin, a cancer-promoting hormone, according to recent findings.

 Researchers at Genesis Prevention Center at University Hospital in South Manchester, England, found that restricting carbohydrates two days per week may be a better dietary approach than a standard, daily calorie-restricted diet for preventing breast cancer and other diseases, but they said further study is needed.